Anne Bradstreet's "Contemplations"

 The speaker metaphorically likens God-union to having one's name engraved on a white stone, an allusion to Revelation 2:17: "To him that overcometh will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written."

-Biographical Sketch of Anne Bradstreet
+Life Sketch of Anne Bradstreet

 Anne Dudley was born in Northampton, England, in 1612.
 At age 16, she married Simon Bradstreet and the two produced eight children.
 In July 1630, Anne, her husband, and parents emigrated from England to America, where all of her children were born.
 While raising that large family, Anne wrote poetry.